rev22/alongsideDiv/README.md

 </div>
 ```

-The text centered horizontally, by default.
+The text is centered horizontally, by default.

 Source
 ------